neilhatfield/STAT461/README.md

 ### anovaScreens

-The `anovaScreens` function takes a data frame (via `dataFrame`) and two strings (via `response` and `factor`) to apply the screens idea.
+The `anovaScreens` function takes a data frame (via `dataFrame`) and two strings (via `response` and `factor`) to apply the screens idea and returns a data frame with the new screen columns.
 Error checking is done on the two string arguments to ensure that they 1) are just a single character string, and 2) are found in the names of the supplied data frame.
 Currently, `anovaScreens` only works for Oneway ANOVA models.

 #### Private Functions